Personal Loan Balance Transfers

 Details

-• Receive a potential boost of 8,000 bonus Qantas Points upon successful application.
-Gain 2 bonus Qantas Points for every $1 spent on qualifying purchases within 4 months post-card approval.
-Applicable Terms and Conditions.
+• Earn up to 8,000 bonus Qantas Points upon successful application.
+Get 2 bonus Qantas Points for every $1 spent on eligible purchases within 4 months from card approval.
+Terms and Conditions apply.

 Pros & cons